 To get lost in your next undertaking, says Csikszentmihalyi, shift your mindset.
 “Instead of approaching [it] with the attitude ‘here’s another stupid thing I have to do,’ say, ‘I’m going to do it as well as possible.’”
 When you’ve found your groove, you’ll have found more genuine happiness.

 Happiness Practice: Regularly stretch your skills and abilities and be willing to give your full attention and intelligence to whatever you’re working on (or playing at) at the moment.
-Seek opportunities to develop mastery in various areas of your life (for ideas, see “The Skillful Life” in the June 2008 archives), and begin swapping passive “sit around” entertainments for active, meaningful, challenging ones that allow you to apply your skills and to experience “flow” on a regular basis.
+Seek opportunities to develop mastery in various areas of your life (for ideas, see “The Skillful Life”), and begin swapping passive “sit around” entertainments for active, meaningful, challenging ones that allow you to apply your skills and to experience “flow” on a regular basis.

 4. Embrace virtues, and enjoy their rewards.